vsilaev/tascalate-concurrent/README.md

 The optional `cancelOnTimeout` parameter defines whether or not to cancel the original `Promise` when time is expired; it is implicitly true when ommitted.
 So in example above `the someLongRunningIoBoundMehtod` will be interrupted if it takes more than 3 seconds to complete.
 Pay attaention: any `Promise` is cancellable on timeout, even wrappers created via `Promises.from(stage)`, but only `CompletableTask` is interruptible!

 Cancelling original promise on timeout is a desired behavior in most cases but not always.
-The library provides an option to set several non-cancelling timeouts like in example below:
+In reality, "Warn-first-Cancel-next" scenario happens quite oftently, where "warn" may be logging, sending notification emails, showing messages to user on UI etc. The library provides an option to set several non-cancelling timeouts like in the example below:
 ```java
 Executor myExecutor = ...; // Get an executor
 Promise<String> resultPromise = CompletableTask